rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 * `2`: some optimizations.
 * `3`: all optimizations.
 * `s`: optimize for binary size.
-* `z`: optimize for binary size, but also turn off loop vectorization..
+* `z`: optimize for binary size, but also turn off loop vectorization.

 Note: The [`-O` flag][option-o-optimize] is an alias for `-C opt-level=2`.